Many City Services Have Amended Operations for COVID-19 Response:

-The BOOKLINK book dispenser located in One Allen Center, Downtown will also be a pick up location for materials requested from the Central Library collection.
+This BookLink serves as a pickup location for materials requested from the Central Library collection.

 Other recently added HPL services include the reopening of its Book Drops, and while HPL neighborhood libraries remain closed, Houstonians can continue enjoying their library in the comfort of their homes.
 HPL has added a robust collection of online resources that are available 24 hours a day, seven days a week for kids, teens, and adults.
 Visit www.houstonlibrary.org to find virtual programs, and digital resources including e-books, e-audiobooks, streaming music and videos, online learning, online tutoring, and more.